 A quick scroll through LinkedIn presents many supply chain experts.
 Experts who claim to have the ideal solution for supply chain planning.
 Unfortunately, what might work for one company may not be feasible for another.
 What works in the OEM industry might not work for retail.
 The demands of customers and clients, restrictions and tariffs at the final destination, and the availability of materials from vendors makes planning complex.
-Therefore, every company must prepare diligently to build a solution which works for the reality of their business.
+Therefore, every company must prepare diligently to build a solution that works for the reality of their business.

-While there are plenty of quick tweaks that will boost your efficiency, a genuinely excellent supply chain is one built on analysis of data and careful preparation.
+While there are plenty of quick tweaks that will boost your efficiency, a genuinely excellent supply chain is one built on the analysis of data and careful preparation.
 Our list of 11 ideas for supply chain planning in the new year will give you a substantial arsenal of ways to optimize your logistics spend.

 But enough pontificating like the “experts,” let’s jump into it!